nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func Get(id []byte) []byte
 ```

-Get returns info about subnet with the specified id\.
+Get returns info about the subnet with the specified id\.

 ##### NodeAllowed